LoginVSI/ApplicationScriptsLE/Standard Workloads/GPUBenchmark/docs/README.md

 # SPECviewperf GPU Benchmark Workload

+## What’s new (Aug 2025)

+**Automatic clock-drift correction** and **secure Application credential injection** have been added.

+- The workload now measures local vs. appliance clock drift automatically and aligns all SPECviewperf timestamps to server UTC — no manual `timeOffset` required.
+- Use Application Credentials (Application **Username** for the viewset, Application **Password** for the configuration access token) to avoid hard-coding secrets.

 ## Overview

 This workload automates the execution of SPECviewperf (SVP) benchmarks and uploads the results as Platform Metrics to Login Enterprise.
 It provides an objective and standardized benchmarking process that is quick to configure, yielding valuable insights for baselining, performance comparisons, and configuration assessments.